Katerina1789/go-reloaded/docs/how_to_work.md

 - Review the FSM architecture in `docs/architecture.md`
 - Familiarize yourself with the audit framework in `audit/`
 - Read the task breakdown in `tasks/task_list.md`
-- Follow the agent behavior guidelines in `docs/agents.md`
+- Follow AI agent guidelines in `agents.md` for consistent behavior
-- Use the meta prompt in `docs/meta_prompt.md` if operating as an AI agent

 ---